 Fun, cute, and colourful school supplies and back to school gear.

 Why?
 Some schools send out school supply lists during the summer and others wait until school starts in September.
 Either way, you’re sure to find yourself picking some last-minute tools, at the very least.
 It’s nice to treat your kids to a couple extra-special items to help get them excited about the new school year — especially this school year.
-These woodland creature pencils are totes adorbs, and so is this doggie version of the multi-colour pen of our childhood dreams.
-These ice cream-shaped scented erasers look and smell yummy, and nothing beats the promise of a fresh box of pencil crayons.
-Don’t forget a decent sharpener!
+These fun stationery supplies should do the trick.

 The Stoic Challenge: A Philosopher’s Guide To Becoming Tougher, Calmer, and More Resilient by William B. Irvine

 Why?
 I’ve been plowing my way through a gazillion self-helps books throughout the pandemic and this is one I came across by accident — I was headed away for a week and there wasn’t much available to download from the library.
 This is a book that was, and from reading it I now know that this was a Stoic opportunity to challenge myself.
 For someone who feels my feelings deeply, this is an interesting approach to dealing with difficult situations and maintaining a semblance of control in situations where you have none.
 Which basically sums up the past 18 months and foreseeable future.